Puberty: Menstruation and fertility

 The first menstrual bleeding is referred to as menarche, and typically occurs about two years after thelarche.
-The average age of menarche is 12.5 in the United States.
-Most American girls experience their first period at 11, 12 or 13, but some experience it earlier than their 11th birthday and others after their 14th birthday.
+The average age of menarche is 12½ in the United States.
+Most American females experience their first period at 11, 12 or 13, but some experience it earlier than their 11th birthday and others after their 14th birthday.
 In fact, anytime between 8 and 16 is normal.
 In Canada, the average age of menarche is 12.72, and in the United Kingdom it is 12.9.
 The time between menstrual periods (menses) is not always regular in the first two years after menarche.
 Ovulation is necessary for fertility, but may or may not accompany the earliest menses.
-In postmenarchal girls, about 80% of the cycles were anovulatory in the first year after menarche, 50% in the third year and 10% in the sixth year.
+In postmenarchal females, about 80% of the cycles were anovulatory in the first year after menarche, 50% in the third year and 10% in the sixth year.
 Initiation of ovulation after menarche is not inevitable.
-A high proportion of girls with continued irregularity in the menstrual cycle several years from menarche will continue to have prolonged irregularity and anovulation, and are at higher risk for reduced fertility.
+A high proportion of females with continued irregularity in the menstrual cycle several years from menarche will continue to have prolonged irregularity and anovulation, and are at higher risk for reduced fertility.

 Body shape, fat distribution, and body composition

 During this period, also in response to rising levels of estrogen, the lower half of the pelvis and thus hips widen (providing a larger birth canal).
 Fat tissue increases to a greater percentage of the body composition than in males, especially in the typical female distribution of breasts, hips, buttocks, thighs, upper arms, and pubis.
 Progressive differences in fat distribution as well as sex differences in local skeletal growth contribute to the typical female body shape by the end of puberty.
-On average, at 10 years, girls have 6% more body fat than boys.
+On average, at 10 years, females have 6% more body fat than males.